pasan899/pasan899/README.md

 👋 Hi, I’m @Pasan Nanayakkara<br>
 👀 I’m passionate about WordPress website development and programming.<br>
-🌱 I’m currently expanding my skills in WordPress development, programming languages, and learning the MERN stack along with Java projects.<br>
+🌱 I’m currently enhancing my skills in WordPress development and programming languages while also exploring the MERN stack and Java projects.<br>
 💞️ I’m open to collaborating on projects where I can contribute and grow my knowledge.<br>
 📫 You can reach me at pasan.reachme@gmail.com<br>